postmanlabs/postman-docs/v6/postman/collection_runs/running_multiple_iterations.md

 Note that this is different than the iteration count accessible programmatically in the [Postman sandbox](/docs/v6/postman/scripts/postman_sandbox_api_reference), which is 0-indexed with the first iteration beginning with a count of zero.

-## Customizing iteration data
+## Programmatically customize iteration data

-The data for a particular iteration can be accessed by `pm.iterationData` object, which provides a number of methods to access and manipulate the data related to that iteration.
+The data for a particular iteration can be accessed by `pm.iterationData` object, which provides a number of methods to programmatically access and manipulate the data related to that iteration.
 Following is a list of methods:

 `addLayer(list: VariableList)`: Add a list of variables to iteration data.